tdyer/ruby_hw_mbta_simplified/README.md

 * Stops and lines can be added, removed, or rearranged in your code without making any changes to the route-finding logic (within reason &ndash; every line must intersect at a single common stop)
 * Repository has several logical commits with descriptive messages
 * Code uses correct indentation/style and descriptive variable names

-### Extra Challenges

-* Add methods to your madness!
-We haven't fully covered defining your own methods yet, and technically none are required for this assignment.
-However, you might have noticed some places in your code that are doing the same thing multiple times, but with slightly different data.
-Introduce a method or two to resolve this duplication.

 ### Additional Reading